NASA Image of the Day

 "We're quite far away from each other, still", she blurted out, unnecessarily.
 "It's slightly awkward."

 He was coughing, and trying to breathe.
 He wiped his eyes with one of his hands, and jammed it back into his pocket.
+"Shit", he said, hating his own guts and then feeling ridiculous, since he really wasn't, he decided objectively, an asshole at all.

 "Not until now", he blurted out, exasperated with his own reply.
+His face went beet red.

 "I hadn't really planned on a walk on a freezing beach, pre-tornado", he said, drily.

 "I was thinking it needed a towel," he said, quietly.
+He closed his eyes, sucking in his breath forlornly, realizing the continued, unfortunate, dog reference.

 She sighed.
 He walked towards her, slowly.

 "You're shorter than I thought", he said, stopping two feet away.
 She looked up at him, hands still jammed into her pockets.
+She could probably take him out at the knees without too much trouble.

 "You look very aggravated.
 Are you annoyed with me?"
 She said the last part very softly.
 She hadn't moved an inch.
+It was worrying, he decided, that she sounded so hopeful.

 "No", he said.
 "Yes", he said.
 He put his hands around her face, stepping towards her, and moved his hand around her back, pulling her gently against him, as her hands came out of her pockets, and up and around his neck.